 Introduction to instrumentation and measurement using physical components and breadboards to test circuit theorems covered in ENGR 290, theoretical calculations, simulation and real measurement, data analysis, presentation, professional engineering report writing, use of spreadsheets for data analysis and graphing.
+Open only to B.E. students or by permission of department chair.
 Prerequisite: ENGR 290.
 [Fall]